lucjans26/wolkGeluid-portfolio/Scalable Architectures.md

 Many more metrics and systems can be monitored, and the customisation is almost endless.
 However the form of monitoring and the setup should fit the needs of the system or application to be monitored.

 ## 7. Reflection
+I have learned an abundance of new skills with regards to scalable architectures and validating non-functional requirements.

+This application is designed to be adaptable for future use with specific non-functional requirements that have been identified; including speed, security, reliability, closed-source, and data integrity.
+All of these non functional requirements make sure the operational side of the system is as good as can be.

+I implemented messaging to make sure future expansion of the application can be done as effectively as possible.
+It also makes sure that different services are not completely dependant on each other.
+This in turn prevents the application from going down completely when a single service fails.

+Besides this, I set up a gateway using the Ocelot .Net package.
+This creates a single entrypoint for applications from outside the back-end architecture.

+Finally, I realized a monitoring system using the InfluxDB, Telegraf, and Grafana stack.
+This helps to identify any issues or activities that may indicate problems.
+All this to garuentee that the application performs as intended.

+I really believe that I demonstrated that the project effectively considers and addresses non-functional requirements in the architecture design and implementation of the realisation of the application, and that the development environment supports future adaptation.